Sahidev1/myVM/README.md

 Note that this project is work in progress.

 # VM logisim architecture
-The virtual machine so far consists of a CPU and a RAM module.
-The RAM module is a shared instruction and data memory.

 The virtual machine system consists of a virtual computer and 3 IO devices.
 The IO devices are a logisim keyboard used for reading input, a logisim TTY to print characters, and a logisim led matrix.
 The virtual computer consists of a
-CPU, RAM module, Interrupt Register, A built in timer, and interfaces for the 3 IO devices of the virtual system.
+CPU, RAM module, Interrupt Register, A built in timer, an address decoder for memory mapped IO, and interfaces for the 3 IO devices of the virtual system.
 The RAM module is shared instruction and data memory.

 Virtual machine systems top level user interface overview:

 ![top level overview](readmefiles/Main.png)

+## Virtual Computer

 ## CPU
 The CPU is a 32bit CPU.